-QuantLib Installation in VC++ 2010
+QuantLib installation in VC++

-Before using QuantLib you need to install the Boost library on your computer.
+Before using QuantLib, you need to install the Boost library on your computer.
 Detailed instructions follow in the next section.

 Boost Installation

-We use the installer provided by BoostPro Computing, that can be downloaded at http://www.boostpro.com/download.
+We use the binary installer provided by the Boost project, that can be downloaded from their Artifactory.

 Boost and QuantLib Installation

-5. Open the Property Manager by clicking on View/Property Manager and activate it.
+5. Open the Property Manager by clicking on View/Property Manager (or View/Other Windows/Property Manager, depending on your version of Visual Studio) and activate it.
 Expand the project node of QuantLib in the Property Manager and then the Configuration/Platform nodes (see screenshot below).
-You will see a Microsoft.cpp.<Platform>.users file for each Configuration/Platform folder.
-These are the files for the global settings, similar to the old Tools/Options/VC++ Directories settings.
-Select any of them (or multi-select them all), right-click, and select Properties to bring up the property page window.

 7. Switch back to the Solutions Explorer, right-click on the solution icon and choose Build Solution to build all projects.
 Besides QuantLib, this will build the examples and run the test suite.
 The process takes a while (it took 1h and 7 minutes to build QuantLib and run the tests on a three-years old WinXP notebook with 3 GB RAM and a 2 GHz Intel dual core processor).